Translational medicine: Master and PhD programs

 The University of Edinburgh has been running an MSc in Translational Medicine program since 2007.
 It is a 3-year online distance learning programme aimed at the working health professional.

 Aalborg University Denmark has been running a master's degree in translational medicine since 2009.

+Heidelberg University has a Master Program called "Translational Medical Research" at the Medical Faculty Mannheim since 2009/2010, which can be taken by itself or as part of the Erasmus Mundus Joint Degree "International Master in Innovative Medicine".

 A master's degree program in translational medicine was started at the University of Helsinki in 2010.

 In 2010, UC Berkeley and UC San Francisco used a founding grant from Andy Grove to launch a joint program that became the Master of Translational Medicine (MTM).
 The program links the Bioengineering department at Berkeley with the Bioengineering and Therapeutic Science department at UCSF to give students a one-year experience in fostering medical innovation.

 Cedars-Sinai Medical Center in Los Angeles, California was accredited in 2012 for a doctoral program in Biomedical Science and Translational Medicine.
 The PhD program focuses on biomedical and clinical research that relate directly to developing new therapies for patients.

 Since 2013, the Official Master in Translational Medicine-MSc from the University of Barcelona offers the opportunity to gain an excellent training through theoretical and practical courses.
 Furthermore, this master is linked to the doctoral programme “Medicine and Translational Research”, with quality mention from the National Agency for the Quality Evaluation and Accreditation (ANECA).

 In Fall 2015, the City College of New York established a master in translational medicine program.
 A partnership between The Grove School of Engineering and the Sophie Davis School for Biomedical Education/CUNY School of Medicine, this program provides scientists, engineers, and pre-med students with training in product design, intellectual property, regulatory affairs, and medical ethics over 3 semesters.

 The University of Toronto The Master of Health Science (MHSc) in Translational Research in Health Sciences is a two-year, course-based program is designed for interprofessional students from diverse backgrounds (such as medicine, life sciences, social sciences, engineering, design, and communications) who want to learn creative problem-solving skills, strategies, and competencies to translate (scientific) knowledge into innovations that improve medicine, health, and care.
 They have international speakers and contributors, including Dr Iseult Roche from The UK.

 Translational medicine is a key to the future of international health and in facilitating public health and promoting health policy to actively be implemented to establish care.